 2. Summary of Test Method

-2.1 The adhesive tape is placed in an enclosure maintained at an elevated temperature and a high humidity for a sufficient period and the effect, if any, on the physical or chemical properties of the tape, including adhesive mass, is observed.
+The adhesive tape is placed in an enclosure maintained at an elevated temperature and a high humidity for a sufficient period and the effect, if any, on the physical or chemical properties of the tape, including the adhesive, is observed.

 3. Apparatus